Exponential & Log Models

 6. What year does the logarithmic model predict life expectancy to be 80 years old?

 7. In the years since 2018, life expectancy in the US has started to decline.
-This is suspected to be due to the COVID-19 pandemic.
 Someone born in the US in 2019, 2020, and 2021 has a life expectancy of 79 years, 77 years, and 76.1 years respectively .
 Add this new data to the data set.

 Both logarithmic and power functions are increasing functions.
 Since life expectancy is decreasing in recent years though, these functions may no longer provide the most accurate models.
 What’s a type of function that more accurately models data that initially increases, but then begins to decrease?
 Using technology, perform regression to find such function \(h(t)\) that models the data, again with \(t\) equal to \(0\) in 1900.